 Platinum, along with other platinum group metals (PGMs) such as palladium (Pd) and rhodium (Rh), is widely used in automotive catalytic converters (TWC), which reduce harmful emissions in vehicles.
-These metals are not consumed by the catalytic process but are instead used to facilitate chemical reactions that convert toxic gases (carbon monoxide, hydrocarbons, and nitrogen oxides) into less harmful substances.
+These metals are not consumed in the catalytic process; instead, they facilitate chemical reactions that convert toxic gases (carbon monoxide, hydrocarbons, and nitrogen oxides) into less harmful substances.
 Over time, due to thermal wear and chemical erosion, small quantities of platinum are released from the catalytic converters into the surrounding environment.
 This is primarily in the form of fine particulates, which can then be deposited on road surfaces and road dust.

-Road dusts in urban environments, where vehicular traffic is heavy, are recognized as a repository for these dispersed platinum particles.
-The concentration of platinum in road dust varies, but it has been observed that concentrations can range from tens to a few hundred parts per million (ppm) depending on traffic density and vehicle age.
-For example, platinum concentrations in road dust near major urban roadways have been reported to be as high as 500 ppm in some locations, with average concentrations of 100–200 ppm being typical in areas with high traffic volumes.
+Road dust in urban environments, where vehicular traffic is heavy, is recognized as a repository for these dispersed platinum particles.
+The concentration of platinum in road dust varies.
+Still, concentrations can range from tens to a few hundred parts per million (ppm), depending on traffic density and vehicle age.
+For example, platinum concentrations in road dust near major urban roadways have been reported to reach up to 500 ppm in some locations, with average concentrations of 100–200 ppm typical in areas with high traffic volumes.

-The accumulation of platinum on roadsides can also be influenced by the type of vehicle and the catalytic converter design.
-Older vehicles, which use less efficient catalytic converters, tend to emit higher amounts of platinum compared to newer models with more advanced emission control systems.
+The accumulation of platinum on roadsides can also be influenced by vehicle type and catalytic converter design.
+Older vehicles, which use less efficient catalytic converters, tend to emit more platinum than newer models with more advanced emission control systems.

 Road dust is a complex mixture of inorganic and organic materials, including:

-Platinum from catalytic converters typically exists in the form of platinum oxides (PtO, PtO2), which may be adsorbed onto particulate matter or incorporated into ceramic substrates.
-Thus, the platinum is not only embedded in fine road dust particles but may also be present in the form of nanoscale deposits on the surfaces of other components.
+Platinum from catalytic converters typically exists as platinum oxides (PtO, PtO2), which may be adsorbed onto particulate matter or incorporated into ceramic substrates.
+Thus, platinum is not only embedded in fine road dust particles but may also be present as nanoscale deposits on the surfaces of other components.

 While platinum recovery from road dust is possible, several technical challenges make it a complex process: